-When a homeowner’s living room is flooded because a hot water heater bursts due to a product defect causing $35,000 in property damage and destroying irreplaceable photos and family keepsakes, people rely on their homeowners insurance to ease the financial loss.
+When a homeowner’s living room is flooded because a hot water heater bursts causing $35,000 in property damage and destroying irreplaceable photos and family keepsakes, people rely on their homeowners insurance to ease the financial loss.
 Many policyholders are frustrated and harmed by a handful of words in many policies that are intended to benefit mortgage companies.
 These provisions referred to as a “Mortgagee Clause” are designed to protect the security interest of lien holders, but the provisions can pose enormous problems for homeowners who desperately need access to insurance checks to pay for urgent repairs.

 A recent article in MarketWatch provided some compelling examples of the impact of this type of provision.
 When Tony Konos' home was damaged by flooding caused by Hurricane Katrina, the home suffered significant damage forcing him to live without heat or power for eleven days.
 When Konos and his wife filed an insurance claim, they quickly received a check for $7,500 to pay contractors for emergency heating and electrical repairs.
-When the couple received a subsequent check for $85,000.
+Then the couple received a subsequent check for $85,000.
 When the checks were deposited, the bank refused to cash the checks because the couple’s mortgage company also had to endorse the check.

 When the couple sent the checks to the mortgage company, the lender did not endorse and return the check.
 The mortgage company insisted that the policyholders provide an estimate of the repair costs.
 Once such an estimate was provided, the bank still refused to release more than a third of the funds to start the repairs.
 The balance of the funds was placed in an escrow account.
 The Konos constantly struggled to get money released.
 While the Konos had sufficient savings to overcome these challenges, they had neighbors who suffered far more harm because they lacked the financial resources to pay contractors and other expenses.